Kigali Bugesera International Airport

 Other airports in Kigali

 Bugesera International Airport is an airport project in Rwanda.
-The USD818 million airport will be located 25km southeast of Kigali, feature a 4200m runway and have capacity for 1.8 million passengers p/a following the completion of first phase works in 2020.
-Total construction is expected to be complete by 2019 and will include the runway, cargo terminal and passenger terminal with capacity for 4.5 million passengers p/a.
+The USD818 million airport will be located 25km southeast of Kigali.
+The airport will feature a 4200m runway and have capacity for 1.7 million passengers p/a following the completion of first phase works.
+Total construction is expected to be complete by 2022 and will include the runway, cargo terminal and passenger terminal with capacity for 4.5 million passengers p/a.
 Mota Engil Engenharia e Construcao Africa SA replaced China State Construction Engineering Corporation (CSCEC) as the key contractor for the project.
 Construction commenced in 2017.